 Now, you can’t stop relaxin from being released and laxity from taking place, and you wouldn’t want to.
 But you can do lots of strengthening and stabilising exercises that help to support the muscles around the joints that are becoming looser.

-The Jennis Pregnancy programme has been created with all this in mind and is packed full of exercises that support and strengthen the joints most affected in pregnancy.
+Jessica Ennis-Hill's Jennis Pregnancy has been created with all this in mind and is packed full of exercises that support and strengthen the joints most affected in pregnancy.

 For example, the quad stretches in the Read Your Body exercise list may look pretty simple at first glance, but we’ve put them in because they help to prevent a tilt of your pelvis, which puts stress on the front of your pelvis and lower back, and means your bump can fall further forward in front of the pelvis, adding further stress.

 The laxity in your feet can be supported by strengthening the small muscles in your feet and the calf muscles.
 Exercises that help with this within the programme are the foot tunnels, balance work, and calf muscle strengthening exercises.
 And hip mobility is helped by gluteal (buttock) muscle strengthening and balance work.

 The big job of relaxin is to increase the laxity (looseness) in the ligaments around the pelvis, which helps to enable the pelvis to expand during the birth

 Q) What can I do if I do get sore?
 People tell me this is normal.

 It is not enough to be told that you are sore just because you are pregnant and that it will just go away.
 There is usually something that can be done.